Kazhuu/blog/content/posts/2021-10-fixing-rotax-477-engine-magneto-wiring.md

 Ten smaller coils around the magneto are used for general voltage output and are connected in series.
 These are connected to yellow and yellow/black wires of the magneto.
-After the fix these measures around ~1 ohm.
+After the fix these measures around ~0.8 ohms.